-Unavoidable damage refers to that caused by no fault of your own: you’ve done everything you ordinarily do and the heavens just opened.
-Avoidable damage, on the other hand, is actively driving through water (even at a few inches deep your car’s electrics and engine could be damaged) or against weather warnings.
-Essentially, it’s knowingly putting your vehicle at risk.
+- Avoidable flood damage, on the other hand, includes actively driving through water (even at a few inches deep your car's electrics and engine could be damaged) or against weather warnings.
+Essentially, it's knowingly putting your vehicle at risk.

-Third Party and Third Party, Fire and Theft policies are unlikely to cover flood damage.
-In the UK, flooding has got worse in recent years, so if you live in a high-risk area it’s advised you look for comprehensive policies that include flood damage when you run your car insurance comparison.
+If you live in a high-risk area it’s advised you look for comprehensive policies that include flood damage cover when you get an insurance quote for your automobile.

 What does flood damage insurance cover me for?